1. Tell me about yourself. Why did you choose 3D graphics.

 8. Where are you looking for inspiration for your work?

 All around.
 Instagram, Behance, Pinterest, the work of other archivers, interesting pictures of photographers from the network, some forms or textures are just on the street.
 Everything goes into use.
 You simply accumulate these elements and images in yourself, and in the future they simply emerge from the subconscious and help you in your work.

 9. Do you continue to improve your skills?
 Level up?
 How?
 Lessons, conferences.

-10. What is a freelancer in Ukraine?
+10. What is a regular 3D architectural visualizer in Ukraine?
 Advantages and disadvantages.

 11. Have you had any suggestions to leave to work abroad?
 If so, why stayed.